("Hyeong Suk" is my first name)

 02/2025: Dr. Na has collaborated with Dr. Rob Grace from the University of Cincinnati on a research project addressing deficit challenges for the Texas 9-1-1 Alliance, as featured by the College of Engineering at Mizzou.

-I am currently looking for one highly motivated Ph.D. student to join our SSRS Lab in the Department of Industrial and Systems Engineering at the University of Missouri, starting as early as Spring 2026.
+I am currently looking for one highly motivated Ph.D. student to join our SSRS Lab in the Department of Industrial and Systems Engineering at the University of Missouri, starting as early as Fall 2026.
 The research will focus on one of the following areas:

-Agent-based Simulation.
+Agent-based Simulation

 This position is fully funded through a combination of research and teaching assistantships, which include full tuition support, a stipend, and benefits.